 Up to what age should adults study martial arts?

 How old is too old?
 Shi Fu Paul Jakubowski began training when he was 38 years old.
 Others have begun later in life.
 Our oldest Kung Fu student is in his sixties.
 Some older adults are very physically fit, but others have begun to have health issues and physical limitations.
 We will work with our students to help them learn techniques that will be appropriate for their abilities.

 For those students who prefer to avoid any impact (for example, no jumping), Tai Chi is another option.
 Tai Chi IS an ancient martial art.
 The movements used in Tai Chi are martial arts techniques, punching, kicking, blocking, etc., but they are practiced in a very slow pace.
 Most of our Tai Chi students study for the health benefits of this art, but it is still a martial art.
-Our oldest student, so far, is in his late eighties.
+Our oldest student, so far, is 90 years old.

 Is martial arts training just for guys?